- Silent Way

 A very detailed introduction to all of this is in "Scotch Painters and Masking Tapes Brochure (PDF 555.3 K)".

 My favorite is the 3M Scotch 2065 "Masking Tape for Pro Painting," 1-inch width, light tan.
 The 2065 is a 5-day removal, medium adhesion tape, available in 1", 1.5" and 2" widths.
-It's sticky enough to stay in place on most surfaces but won't leave goo behind.
+It's sticky enough to stay in place on most surfaces but won't leave goo behind unless it's left in place for a year or so.
+Humid conditions will shorten the goo-free window.
 It's available in a light tan color (much like traditional masking tape) or blue, so be careful when ordering.

 Where to get it?
 The 1" 2065 in light tan is available at amazon.com.